phueb/OrderMatters/README.md

 <img src="images/actual.png" width="400">

 Each point represents the co-occurrence between a noun in slot 1, and the word in slot 2.
-Some nouns occur more frequently than others (columns with darker hexagons), and some slot 2 words occur more frequently than others (rows with darker hexagons).
+Some nouns occur more frequently than others (columns with lighter colors), and some slot 2 words occur more frequently than others (rows with lighter colors).

 A distributionally coherent noun category consists of members with maximally similar next-word distributions.
 Thus, the ideal co-occurrence pattern - for learning the noun category -  would be one in which all rows are identical.